 Lecce is a lovely historical city in the Salento region of Puglia Italy.
-Old town of Lecce is so well protected that you feel like you are hanging around hundreds of years ago and you really feel the ancient atmosphere.
+The old town of Lecce is so well protected that you feel like you are hanging around hundreds of years ago and you really feel the ancient atmosphere.
 Best way to discover this beautiful city is just keep walking and getting lost in the streets but for not to miss some important checkpoints I will try to point them out.
 You can also find some info about accommodation and transportation in this post.
-If Lecce is not in your travel plans I suggest you to add the list as soon as possible 🙂
+If Lecce is not in your travel plans I suggest you add the list as soon as possible 🙂

 LECCE OLD TOWN